 Western Undergraduate Exchange (WUE) Scholarship

 The Western Undergraduate Exchange (WUE) Scholarship is a highly competitive, academic, merit-based scholarship.
 The scholarship committee will automatically evaluate students from WUE States for the WUE Scholarship based on the application for admission.
-Academic success is the primary factor in awarding of the WUE Scholarship.

-Eligible applicants must be a first time incoming student (new freshmen or transfer), seeking an undergraduate degree on the Mountain Campus of the University of Montana and be a resident of one of the following qualifying WUE states:
+Eligible applicants must be a first-time incoming student (new freshmen or transfer), seeking an undergraduate degree on the Mountain Campus of the University of Montana and be a resident of one of the following qualifying WUE states:

 For additional details on our scholarships, please visit the Financial Aid Non-Resident Scholarships website.

 The University of Montana is committed to providing a fair and consistent scholarship process that offers students the opportunity to appeal for scholarship reconsideration.
 As a rule, UM scholarships are awarded based on academic merit, as measured by a combination of high school GPA, test (ACT, SAT) scores, or transfer GPA.
 The Scholarship Committee seldom deviates from the published awarding criteria.
 However, we recognize there are occasionally circumstances where a review is warranted, such as new test scores, a revised GPA, or unforeseen life events that may have impacted a student's performance.
-Elevating a student's scholarship to the next level for the purpose of accommodating "unforeseen life events" only occurs in rare cases, and only when the student's original GPA or test scores fall just immediately below the stated requirement.
-Reconsideration for improved GPA and/or new test scores will automatically qualify a student for a new scholarship, upon the University being notified of the student's improved status.
+Elevating a student's scholarship to the next level for the purpose of accommodating "unforeseen life events" only occurs in rare cases, and only when the student's original GPA fall just immediately below the stated requirement.
+Reconsideration for improved GPA will automatically qualify a student for a new scholarship, upon the University being notified of the student's improved status.